St George's Cathedral, Perth: History

+Features

 Bells

 The cathedral has a peal of eight bells set for change ringing and rung by the St George's Cathedral Bellringers' Association, affiliated with the Australian and New Zealand Association of Bellringers.

 Upon hearing of Queen Victoria's death in 1901 the Perth community created an appeal to fund the creation of the Queen Victoria Memorial Bell Tower at the cathedral.
 The square castellated bell tower was designed by the Western Australian architect Talbot Hobbs.
 The red-and-white flag of Saint George is flown daily from the top of the bell tower.
 The bells were cast by John Warner & Sons of London and installed on the second anniversary of Victoria's death.
 However, the bells were only rung infrequently for the subsequent decades due to a combination of the lack of proficient ringers and for structural concerns in the tower itself.
 The bells were regularly rung every Sunday (but not tolled) up until the 1970s.

 The castellated bell tower was damaged in the 1968 Meckering earthquake.
 All ringing in the tower was ceased after tower bricks were dislodged due to service ringing in July 1973.
 Following a restoration appeal the cathedral had its original peal recast by John Taylor & Co in 1975 and hung a year later in a cast-iron and steel frame with the new tenor at 11 long cwt.
 The original tenor of 18 long cwt was kept as a service bell.
 The bellringing band became active again and achieved 25 peals by the end of the 20th century.